Semidefinite programming relaxations for quantum correlations: Background

 \subsubsection{Communication-based scenarios}

 An important family of scenarios is those in which physical systems are not shared, but communicated from some parties to others.
 The simplest communication scenario is known as the prepare-and-measure scenario and it is illustrated in Fig.~\ref{FigCommunicationScenario}.
 A sender, Alice, privately selects an input $x$ and encodes it into a message that is sent over a communication channel to a receiver, Bob, who privately selects an input $y$ and performs an associated decoding to receive an outcome $b$.
-In a quantum model, the message is described by a quantum state, i.e.~$\rho_x$, and the measurements by POVMs $\{M_{b|y}\}$.
+In a quantum model, the message is described by a quantum state, i.e.,~$\rho_x$, and the measurements by POVMs $\{M_{b|y}\}$.
+Hence, the scenario amounts to preparing a number of different quantum states, labeled by $x$, and then measuring them with a number of different measurement settings, labeled $y$.
 The quantum correlations established are given by Born's rule,

 In contrast, a classical model describes the messages as distinguishable, and can without loss of generality be assigned integer values, but potentially also mixed via classical randomness.
 Adopting the notations of quantum models, such classical messages are written $\rho_x=\sum_{m} p(m|x)\ketbra{m}{m}$ for some conditional message distribution $p(m|x)$.
 Since classical models admit no superpositions, all classical measurements are restricted to the same basis, namely $M_{b|y}=\sum_{m}p(b|y,m) \ketbra{m}{m}$.
-Moreover, it is common to consider also a shared classical cause, $\lambda$, between Alice and Bob.
+Moreover, it is common to also consider a shared classical cause, $\lambda$, between Alice and Bob.
 Following Born's rule, classical correlations then take the form

 Any correlation that does not admit such a model is called nonclassical.
 In order for the correlations to be interesting, a restricting assumption must be introduced.
 Otherwise Alice can always send $x$ to Bob, who can then output $b$ according to any desired $p(b|x,y)$.
 Typically, the restriction is put on the channel connecting the parties.
 For this purpose, various approaches have been proposed, all closely linked to SDP techniques.
 We discuss them in Section~\ref{sec:communication-distinguish}.